renovatebot/renovate/lib/modules/manager/github-actions/readme.md

 }
 ```

-GitHub runners which are configured in variables are not considered by Renovate.
+Renovate ignores any GitHub runners which are configured in variables.
-E.g. the following runner configured in the `RUNNER` variable won't be considered for updates.
+For example, Renovate ignores the runner configured in the `RUNNER` variable:

 ```yaml
 name: build